-Olive oil: Used for sautéing the vegetables, adding a rich flavor and healthy fats.
+Olive oil: Used to sauté the onion and garlic, adding a smooth, rich flavor.

-Carrots: Adds sweetness and texture to the soup.
+Onion: Adds sweetness and depth to the soup.

-Dried basil: Adds a sweet and slightly peppery flavor.
+Dried basil: Brings a sweet, slightly peppery flavor.

 Technique Tip for This Recipe